It sounds crazy, but a can of Coke is actually really beneficial for the garden.

 If you're just picking up 1 organic fertilizer, I definitely recommend liquid seaweed or sea minerals or even liquid fish before getting a sugar source.

-But the professionals really do use a sugar in every application, and I do too, and since it's so expensive, I say go for it.
+But the professionals really do use a sugar in every application, and I do too, and since it's so inexpensive, I say go for it.

 If applying it with EM, I use it at the same rate as my EM - 1/2 cup per 1000 square feet or whatever I'm using.